 If it’s decided that repairing your car is the best option, you generally have two choices on how to get your vehicle back on the road:

-- You can get the work done at one of the repair shops that have an established relationship with your insurance company.
+- You can get the work done at one of the repair shops with an established relationship with your insurance company.
 These shops have an agreed-upon pricing structure for repairs and are trusted by the insurers to do the job correctly.

 - You can get the work done by a mechanic chosen by you.
 If you go this route, it’s worth noting that your insurer will only cover the costs up to the amount their preferred shops would charge.
 You’ll also be responsible for ensuring your satisfaction with the repairs within this dollar amount.

-If your car is written-off by your insurer, you’ll receive a cheque for its pre-collision value minus your deductible, if applicable.
+If your insurer writes off your car, you’ll receive a cheque for its pre-collision value minus your deductible, if applicable.
 Your vehicle’s pre-collision value is how much you could have gotten for your car if you had sold it before the accident occurred.
 The assessed value takes into account depreciation, as well as things like:

 - The year, make, and model of the vehicle